Rock Climbing in Gelida

 It’s perfect for the summer months because there is shade all day long.
-The rocks are quite slippery though.
+The routes are overclimbed and very slippery.

 You can find the names and grades of most routes at the bottom of every route.
 You can also have a look at them here.

 Penya Ginesta – Rock Climbing a stone through away from Barcelona

 Penya Ginesta is a popular rock climbing spot located in Garraf natural park southwest of Barcelona only a 30 minutes car drive away.